 That rigidity allows for some new use cases that we'll talk about in a bit, but it also just makes the phone feel more intentional and less like a prototype; with so little give, it doesn't feel like you're snapping the phone in half when you open it anymore, despite requiring a touch more force than last year to do so.

 Internally, the hinge has been tweaked to include a self-cleaning "sweeper" inside, which Samsung says was inspired by the brushes in vacuum cleaners, and help keep dust and debris from getting under the display.
-We first saw this sweeper hinge in the Galaxy Z Flip earlier this year, but the one in the Z Fold 2 is 25% smaller, allowing Samsung to shrink the gap between display halves versus last year's Fold.
+We first saw this sweeper hinge in the Galaxy Z Flip, but the one in the Z Fold 2 is 25% smaller, allowing Samsung to shrink the gap between display halves versus last year's Fold.

 Just like we saw on the Note 20 Ultra, the Z Fold 2 has been given the matte glass treatment on its back panel, with Mystic Bronze and Mystic Black color options to choose from, though the hinge and midframe remain glossy.
 Whichever color you opt for, I absolutely love the look and feel of the matte glass, which does a great job at hiding fingerprints.